Tutorial 2: Building Your Mission

 After you've confirmed that you’ve finished your testing and are ready to launch your mission, you can add your scouts from the "Invite" tab.
 There, you'll be able to craft your custom invitation message and add your scouts.
 You'll see a "Launch" button in the same lower right hand corner which will send out your scout invitations.

-To maintain outstanding research integrity, once a mission is launched, researchers cannot edit parts that have already been finalized and opened to scouts.
-However, researchers will be able to edit, add, and delete parts that have not yet been finalized.
+To maintain outstanding research integrity, once a mission is launched, researchers cannot edit parts that have already been published and opened to scouts.
+However, researchers will be able to edit, add, and delete parts that have not yet been opened to scouts (in a manual mission).

 And for a comprehensive overview that shows what scouts see when they're invited to your mission, take a look at what scouts see on dscout's mobile app.
 For tips on how to manage your participants once your mission(s) launch, click on Tutorial 4 below.